30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 Many job opportunities in the market only require an associate degree.
 Associate degree jobs are in great demand.
 Someone with an associate degree will have a much better chance of securing a job than just a GED.
 According to the U.S. Bureau of Labor Statistics (BLS), the career prospects for students with an associate’s degree are good.
 While they are entry-level roles, they come with a great deal of growth potential.
 Hiring has increased in the United States, which is great news for the workforce.
 Companies are looking for talent to make up for the shortage in staffing and resources.
 Students with an associate degree should also look at the employment growth in their areas to see what jobs they can get.

-The median salary for associate degree holders is $47,078 per year.
-According to the BLS, associate degree graduates may earn over $800 per week on average, while high school graduates with just a high school diploma may earn close to $700 per week.
+The median salary for associate degree holders is $55,016 per year.
+Some degrees pay more.
+For example, an associate of applied science in business administration salary is $58k on average.
+According to the BLS, associate degree graduates may earn $1,058 per week on average, while high school graduates with just a high school diploma may earn $899 per week.
 The distinct difference in the value of the associate degree and earning potential should make it a worthwhile consideration.
 The low cost of an associate’s degree program usually means that students can pay off their loans in less than 16 months.
 Students will have a less severe financial loan burden to carry.
 It is beneficial for working professionals.
 Down the line, students can expand their education and earn a bachelor’s degree with less debt.

 What are the best associate degree jobs and careers?

-There is a wide range of career options to consider with an associate degree.
+There is a wide range of career options to consider when it comes to associate degrees that pay well.
 Students should look at the list and then try to determine which one best suits their skills, interests, and career goals.
 This will help them narrow down their degree as well as their career path.
 The pay and availability for these associate degree jobs vary by location and previous experience, so that should be kept in mind as well.
 Another thing to note before narrowing down on the choices is that some careers may require certification or licensure beyond the associate’s degree.
 So, reviewing individual state and industry requirements is a must.

 For example, office assistants, paralegals, marketing assistants, and web developers may only need an associate degree and a vocational certificate if they want.
 But engineering technicians (e.g., industrial engineering technicians, electronics engineering technicians, mechanical engineering technicians, nuclear medicine technologists), nurses, or other healthcare specialists and medical professionals like radiation therapists, diagnostic medical sonographers, and medical equipment repairers, for example, will need an associate degree.
 They will need to earn professional certification or licensure to practice.
 Students need to do thorough research and carefully review each career detail before choosing a particular associate’s degree path.
 Pay, as well as job requirements, vary a lot between different professions.